 What to eat in Paris in December

 Parisian food is rich and decadent, but these dishes can be enjoyed any time of year.
 In December, you have a chance to indulge in some of the best spreads as the winter begins to set in.
-In Paris, winter typically arrives right before Christmas with its festive lights and wintry weather.
-In the month of December, many Parisians settle down to feast on their traditional holiday meals.
+Parisians settle down to big feast for their traditional holiday meals.

 The French are well known for their gastronomic wizardry and local cuisine – a simple yet hearty fare that is rooted in delicious meats and cheeses.